markliyx/markymark-blog/README.md

 1. Query from notion API and automatically populates the front blog page
 2. A simple filter tag function, retrieve from notion API only specifically tagged posts
 3. Automatically updates daily
+4. Load more function on the front page

 Blog URL is as below:
 https://markliyx.github.io/markymark-blog/